MayankA25/Git-in-One-Video/README.md

 # commit
 "git commit -m "some message"
 to finalise the changes
+"git commit -a -m "skipped staging aea" it skips the staging area for this we have to use add command at least once
 # touch

 "touch file_name" it is used to create new file